What to Pack for a European Cruise (Advice from Travel Experts)

 Travel Documents

-When you’re traveling to Europe, two travel essentials you must have are your passport and ETIAS (European Travel Information and Authorization System) travel authorization.
-Remember, passports must be up to date and, depending on the countries you’re visiting, valid for three to six months after the date you’re entering the country, or you can be refused entry.
+Basic but important: Your passport must be up to date and, depending on the countries you’re visiting, valid for three to six months after the date you’re entering the country, or you can be refused entry.

-Beginning sometime in mid-2025, in addition to your passport, you will need an ETIAS travel authorization.
+Beginning sometime in late 2026, in addition to your passport, you will need an ETIAS travel authorization for European travel.
 ETIAS is an electronic system used to improve security and processing time, streamlining the visa-free travel of non-EU travelers entering countries within the Schengen zone, which encompasses many European countries.
 This new electronic waiver is used in conjunction with a passport and is valid for three years or until the passport expires, whichever comes first.
 You can apply for it online and typically get approval within minutes to up to four days, so make sure to do it well before you leave for your cruise!

 Technology